 Many types of bacteria, including Streptococcus bacteria Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more , Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more , and Bacteroides fragilis, can cause a brain abscess.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more , and Bacteroides fragilis, can cause a brain abscess.
 The protozoa Toxoplasma gondii (which causes toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the protozoan parasite Toxoplasma gondii.
 Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated... read more ) and fungi, such as aspergilli Aspergillosis Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.
 A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.
-People may... read more , are common causes of brain abscesses in people who have a weakened immune system.
+People... read more , are common causes of brain abscesses in people who have a weakened immune system.
 The immune system may be weakened by disorders such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more , which leads to AIDS, or by drugs that suppress the immune system (immunosuppressants).
 Immunosuppressants Suppression of the Immune System Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
 The most common type of... read more may be used to prevent rejection of a transplanted organ or to treat cancer or autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more .
+Symptoms vary depending... read more .